Gift Certificate

 To achieve a "Pass" in the testing, a product had to:

-4. Meet recommended USP parameters for disintegration for dietary supplements (excluding capsule, enteric coated, chewable and time-release products).
+3. If applicable to the product, must meet recommended USP parameters for disintegration of dietary supplements (excluding capsule, chewable and time-release products).

 * Passing scores allow for specific margins of technical error associated with each analysis.
 ConsumerLab.com reserves the right to disqualify a product at any time from passing its testing if it considers such product to present a safety risk or to provide misleading or inaccurate information in its labeling.